walidelnozahy/cloud/docs/quick-start.md

 cloud
 ```

-Visit the url, see live logs, make changes, and watch them quickly deploy to your own **personal development instance**.
+Visit the url, see live logs, make changes, and watch them quickly deploy to your own **personal instance**.
 Cloud Shell helps you write commands and go back in command history.

 When ready, you can publish to `prod` from Cloud Shell: